image 40

 350+ Names That Mean Star (And Star-Inspired Names)

 choosin’ a name for yar new arrival, a character in yar story, or as a nickname for yarself, can feel like a celestial mission in its own right.
 Amid the endless possibilities, names that mean “star” or are inspired by the starry sky carry a special type of magic.
-These names are not only beautiful in sound and meaning, but evoke the wonder of the cosmos.
+These names are not only beautiful in sound & meaning, but evoke the wonder of the cosmos.

 From traditional starry names rooted in mythology to contemporary picks that sparkle with novelty, theres a constellation of options to explore.
-So, wether ya find yarself gazing up at the sky in awe or bursting with the endless possibility of the unknown, when ya choose a star-inspired name, ya are giving a nod to the extraordinary, as timeless and boundless as the universe itself.
+So, wether ya find yarself gazing up at the sky in awe or bursting with the endless possibility of the unknown, when ya choose a star-inspired name, ya are giving a nod to the extraordinary, as timeless & boundless as the universe itself.

-Star Names and ancient cultures
+Star Names & ancient cultures

 Greek Mythology Influences